xjtu-enre/ICSE2024_PyAnalyzer/README.md

 # 2024ICSE-PyAnalyzer
 This repository illustrates the tool, data, and scripts of our ICSE2024 under-reviewing work ——`PyAnalyzer: An Effective and Practical Approach for Dependency Extraction from Python Code`.

-We opened all of the collected data of the investigated open-source subjects.
+We make our tool's source code, datasets and all experimental results publicly available.
 Due to the file size limit of GitHub, we upload the processed data to this repository.
 Please connect us for the large-scale raw data if required.

 This document introduces: